livelace/mosquito/README.md

 ### Main features:

 * Support as data source: RSS, Twitter.
-* Support regexp for content filtering.
+* Support regexp (case insensitive) for content filtering.
 * Support regexp actions for content processing.
 * Support for offline mode.
 Save data to database if a SMTP server is not reachable.
+* Support individual an update interval for configurations.

 ### Available actions: